lanl/LaGriT/docs/pages/docs/meshobjcon.md

 specified in a well-defined order; hence when one references the 'second facet' of an element, one references a pre-defined set of points.

+For element ordering of nodes, faces, and edges see [LaGriT Supported Element Types](supported.md))

-Consider a tetrahedral element, with nodes labeled as in the diagram:
+The following describes a LaGriT tetrahedral element, with nodes I1-I4 labeled as in the diagram:

 <img width="320" src="https://lanl.github.io/LaGriT/assets/images/Image232.jpg">